chazeon/ZhatZPT/README.md

 # ZhatZPT

-A Telegram chatbot that uses the ChatGPT API.
+A Telegram chatbot that uses the ChatGPT API, with support for Telegram's [MarkdownV2](https://core.telegram.org/bots/api#markdownv2-style) format.

 ## Usage